Coffee cup: Coffee cup lids

 Usually made of plastic, the first patent for a coffee cup lid design was filed in 1967 and focused on creating a tight seal between the cup and the lid to reduce leaking and a vent hole to allow steam to escape.
-However, there was no opening for drinking, and the consumer would have to tear into the lid.
+This early lid had no opening for drinking, and the consumer had to tear into it.
+The 1980s saw a significant increase in patents filed for "drink-through hot beverage lids".
 In 1986, the Solo Traveler lid was created; it is found in the Museum of Modern Art's 2004 exhibit "Humble Masterpieces".
-Recent lid designs like the Viora have improved on Solo Traveler's design, which has too small a vent to allow sufficient air to enter while drinking.
+The increased popularity of lattes and similar drinks in the 2000s resulted in the development of elevated lids to accommodate microfoam.
+Later lid designs like the Viora have improved on Solo Traveler's design, which has too small a vent to allow sufficient air to enter while drinking.
+The coffee lid market was valued at roughly $180 million in 2009, and an estimated 14 billion lids were sold in the United States that year.
 Louise Harpman, co-owner of the world's most extensive collection of coffee cup lids and co-author of the book Coffee Lids (Princeton Architectural Press, 2018), suggests that coffee cup lids "represent a major shift in American 'to-go' culture".